 What age is safe to use a defibrillator?

-AEDs were originally made with adults in mind, but it is safe to use them on children over the age of one.
+AEDs were originally made with adults in mind, but it is safe to use them on children.
 Due to the energy output levels of AEDs, it is important that a paediatric pad size is used.